atharvasiddhabhatti/AR_Resume/README.md

 AR Resume App Based on React native and ViroMedia ViroReact

-**Instructions for running Project:-
+**Instructions for running Project:-**
-**1. Follow directions on our Quick start guide to setup dependencies for trying these sample projects with the Viro Media App.
+1. Follow directions on our Quick start guide to setup dependencies for trying these sample projects with the Viro Media App.
 1. Clone the repo into your workspace with git: git clone
 1. Go into the code-samples directory.
 1. Run npm install from the root of this project.